gbprod/open-related.nvim/README.md

 ## Motivation

-The aim is to quickly open (and create ?) files related to the current one.
+The aim is to quickly open and create files related to the current one.
 For example, we want to go to the test file or to the implementation, or go to the header file...

 ## Usage

 Open relations using vim command `OpenRelated` or `Telescope related`.
+Create relations using vim command `CreateRelated`.

 ## setup